bgoncharuck/ass_downloader_example/README.md

 This project showcases various approaches I've created throughout my career, using clean Flutter without external dependencies.

-The main feature is to download, cache, and use app assets from the backend.
-This functionality is reflected in the project's name, Assets Downloader Example.

 ## Use Case

 I implement Use Case as a mixin that later can be used to create module-specific use cases that are inside a module/service subfolder or a common use case that is inside use_case subfolders by categories.